Chinese Lantern Festival

 If we compare the histories behind the different Chinese festivals, then the Lantern Festival can be considered relatively “young”.

 The oldest recorded history for the Lantern Festival can be traced back to the Han Dynasty period (206 BC – 220 AD).
-The lanterns weren’t yet part of the tradition back then, but the Yuan Xiao festival has been established as a national festival by Emperor Wen.
+The lanterns weren’t yet part of the tradition back then, but the Yuan Xiao festival had been established as a national observance by Emperor Wen.
 Emperor Wen mandated the celebration of the Yuan Xiao festival every 15th day of the 1st month, and the festival was originally intended as a worship ritual for the supreme god Taiyi.

 History Behind The Lantern Festival